 My thoughts about working with marble countertops

-When we renovated our kitchen last year, we chose to put in gray marble countertops.
-One the one hand, I just couldn’t imagine anything else in the kitchen.
-On the other hand, we were very nervous; was it the right decision?
+When we renovated our kitchen last year, we chose to install grey marble worktops.
+On the one hand, we simply couldn't imagine anything else in the kitchen.
+On the other hand, we were nervous — was it the right decision?
 Would they be a practical choice for a daily-use kitchen?
-What about etching and straining?
+What about etching and staining?

-Read on to find out what I think about my marble countertops, a while after moving in our new house.
+Read on to find out what we think about our marble worktops, some time after moving into our new home.

-When we moved in our new house, we didn’t have a countertop yet.
-We were working really hard to move in and get the kitchen set up before family came to visit for Christmas, so I was putting away spices and other staples, and the installer wasn't arrived to seal the marble.
-I spilled some cinnamon or cumin on the countertop, and it left a big brownish spot that wouldn’t come off.
+When we moved in, we didn't have a worktop yet.
+We were working hard to get the kitchen set up before family came to visit, so while we were putting away spices and other staples, the installer had not yet arrived to seal the marble.
+Some cinnamon or cumin was spilled on the worktop, and it left a brownish spot that wouldn't come off.

-These are the only visible spots we have, and they were all from before we sealed the countertops, but I was worried of putting anything on the countertops for a small period afterwards.
+These are the only visible marks we have, and they all occurred before the worktops were sealed.
+Understandably, we were cautious about placing anything on the surface for a short while afterwards.

-After the countertops were sealed there have been almost no problems with staining.
-I am careful about wiping up certain things like cumin or other spices, but I don’t worry about splashes of grapes or coffee.
-They wipe right up, even if they’ve dried or sat there for a big period.
+Once the worktops were sealed, there have been almost no issues with staining.
+We are careful to wipe up certain things like cumin and strong spices quickly, but we don't worry about splashes of juice or coffee — they wipe right up, even if they have dried or been left for a while.